 Kindermusik is a research-based early childhood curriculum that includes 45-minute classroom lessons with materials and resources that encourages parental involvement .
 The benefits of music on children include early language development, vocabulary acquisition, strengthened fine- and gross-motor skills, improved spatial awareness, and increased social and emotional awareness.

 RESEARCH PROVEN TO SUPPORT LANGUAGE, LITERACY, AND SKILLS REQUIRED IN MATH AND SOCIAL DEVELOPMENT

-Results from an independent research study showed that preschoolers who participated in Kindermusik Level 3 curriculum for as little as 30 minutes each week showed a 32% greater gain in early language and literacy skills than the control group.
-Students have also shown significant gains in abstract reasoning, spatial and temporal reasoning, and self-control further benefiting development in patterning and mathematics, social development, and overall academic success.
+Results from an independent research study showed that preschoolers who participated in Kindermusik for as little as 30 minutes each week showed a 32% greater gain in early language and literacy skills than the control group.
+Class participants have also shown significant gains in abstract reasoning, spatial and temporal reasoning, and self-control further benefiting development in patterning and mathematics, social development, and overall academic success.